Fathy89/Controlling-Leds-By-Fingers-Count-/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
-- Thanks to the Arduino,OpenCv,Google,Pyton community for their support and contributions.
+- Thanks to the Arduino,OpenCv,Google,Python communities for their support and contributions.